-While the goal in this line of TST works is similar to the objective of NST, disentangling content and style in text has proven to be much harder than in the case of images \cite{lampleSSDRB19}.
-Firstly, the styles in images are distinctive; it is easier to visualize and differentiate styles in two images in terms of patterns that can be modeled easily by a neural network.
-However, text styles are somewhat more subtle, which makes it challenging to differentiate and define styles in two given pieces of text.
-Secondly, unlike the image's content and style, which is easily separated in the different CNN layers, the content and styles in the text are tightly coupled and not easily separated even with the style labels.
-Hence, some of the recent TST works have proposed a new direction to transfer text style transfer without disentanglement of text's content and style \cite{lampleSSDRB19,dai2019style,zhang2018shaped,zhang2018shaped,jain2019unsupervised,mueller2017sequence,xu2019variational,wang2019controllable,liu2020revision,luo2019dual,gong2019reinforcement,He2020A}.
+Although this line of TST works shares similar objectives as neural style transfer approaches, disentangling content and style in texts has proven to be much harder than in the case of images \cite{lampleSSDRB19}.
+First, the styles in images are easier to visualize and differentiate styles in two images in terms of patterns that can be easily modeled by a neural network.
+In contrast, text styles are somewhat more subtle, making it challenging to differentiate and define styles in two given pieces of text.
+Second, unlike the image's content and style, which are easily separated in the different CNN layers, the content and styles in the texts are tightly coupled and could not be easily separated even with the style labels.
+Third, in an image, arbitrarily changing a pixel may hardly alter the viewer's perception.
+However, randomly changing a word in a sentence will probably alter its meaning.
+This makes preserving the input content of text more difficult than for images.
+Hence, some of the recent TST works have proposed a new direction to transfer text style without disentanglement of texts' content and style \cite{lampleSSDRB19,dai2019style,zhang2018shaped,zhang2018shaped,jain2019unsupervised,mueller2017sequence,xu2019variational,wang2019controllable,liu2020revision,luo2019dual,gong2019reinforcement,He2020A}.